-Living Anthropologically is an anthropology blog launched in 2011, with over 600,000 unique pageviews so far.
+Living Anthropologically is an anthropology blog and website launched in 2011, with over one million unique pageviews.
 Living Anthropologically began as a supplement for anthropology courses.
-For current courses, follow along with Introduction to Anthropology courses and as a comment on Anthropology Textbooks for four-fields anthropology courses.
+For current courses, follow along with Introduction to Anthropology 2016 and Cultural Anthropology 2016.

-Living Anthropologically attempts to address what Thomas Hylland Eriksen expressed in Engaging Anthropology: “Anthropology should have changed the world, yet the subject is almost invisible in the public sphere outside the academy.”
+Living Anthropologically is an attempt to address what Thomas Hylland Eriksen expressed in Engaging Anthropology: “Anthropology should have changed the world, yet the subject is almost invisible in the public sphere outside the academy.”
 The Living Anthropologically project is to make anthropological findings visible in the public sphere, drawing upon undergraduate teaching to highlight the most relevant lessons of anthropology.

 Please explore the blog.
-Here are the top nine “greatest hits” from Living Anthropologically:
+Here are the greatest hits from Living Anthropologically: